 Lieutenant Peirick pledged the Oath of Office in 1998.
 He has served in the Patrol Division as a road officer and supervisor before being assigned to lead the department's Tactical Patrol Unit, which he still supervises.
 Lieutenant Peirick is also a certified member of the Northwest Regional SWAT Team, is a certified firearms instructor, and will oversee the department's intelligence programs.
 He was promoted to Lieutenant in 2016 and has received a number of Exemplary Service Awards during his time with the department.

 SERGEANT DAYMON JOHNSTON

 Nancy Nadratowski came to the Munster Police Department in July of 2000 from the Munster Parks & Recreation Department, bringing with her over 15 years of office experience and customer service skills.
 She was hired by former Chief William Sudbury July 3, 2000 to serve as his secretary.
-Today, she continues to serve under current Chief Steve Scheckel.
+Today, she continues to serve under current Chief Steve Scheckel as his Administrative Assistant.
 Besides general office work, Nancy's responsibilities include coordinating and implementing the hiring process for new police officers, processing payroll for all department employees, coordinating travel plans for staff, creating annual reports and brochure publications, processing incoming invoices for payment, completing, processing and retaining grant information, and assisting the Chief of Police, Lieutenants and all other Munster Police Department personnel as needed.

 Officers of the Year - Past Recipients